 - Process, compensation discussions and decisions made by the Board should be documented and disclosed on the Form 990, as required

 - Weak process descriptions or unusual compensation determination practices will draw attention and increase likelihood of audit

-- Be wary of Housing Allowances, Company paid spousal travel and other items specifically disclosed on the Form as such items may increase risk of being audited
+- Be wary of housing allowances, company-paid spousal travel and other items specifically disclosed on the Form

 - If your organization has a compensated board, then the process for determining its compensation should be well documented